Kimiblock/moeOS.config/readme.md

 Contains the following configurations and customizations:

 - moeOS Plymouth splash theme.
-- Optional HDR which can be enabled by `ENABLE_HDR_WSI=1`
 - Default `sbctl` Secure Boot configuation.
 - Printing that just works with IPP Everywhere and AirPrint printers.
 Wired and wireless printers are supported.
 Older printer drivers are included, if there is any open source driver for it.
 - Example configuraions which can't be generated.
 (Located in `/usr/share/moeOS-Docs/Reference Configs`)
-- Firefox configuration, no annoyance.
+- Firefox and Zen configuration, no annoyance.
 - OS branding replacement.
 - Pacman hooks to replace files automatically.
 - A libadwaita-like Kvantum theme for Qt applications.